resamsel/translatr/README.md

 # Contributing

-Contribute by creating pull requests.
+Any suggestion or issue is welcome.
+Push request are very welcome, please check out the guidelines.

+## Pull Request Guidelines

+1. Pull requests should link to at least one issue that it is solving.
+The issue itself should be descriptive so that a reviewer can understand what the PR is doing.
+The description in the PR should only add any useful additional information needed that is not in the issue.
+1. Keep pull requests small and simple.
+A pull request should generally address one, or a few related issues.
+This makes it easier to review the pull request, and document the changes.
+1. Test your code before submitting a pull request!
+It is unsafe to merge untested code even if you think it will work without testing.
+Creating unit tests for any changes is a good idea, and is highly encouraged.
+1. Before issuing a pull request, sync with the main repository and address any conflicts that may exist.

+# Development

 The project can be developed with Eclipse, needs a PostgreSQL database and a Redis key/value store.
 For authorisation, any of the following is implemented: Google, GitHub, Facebook, Twitter, and Keycloak.

 Creating project files for Eclipse: